 STU acts by the law and promotes, within the limits of its powers, the proper administration of justice.

-In carrying out its activities, STU operates lawfully and fairly by cooperating with the judicial authority, law enforcement agencies, and any public official who has powers of inspection and conducts investigations against it.
+STU operates lawfully and fairly in carrying out its activities by cooperating with the judicial authority, law enforcement agencies, and any public official with powers of inspection and conducting investigations against it.

 STU reiterates that it condemns any behavior that may constitute an act of corruption.

 Employees and Collaborators must report to their supervisor or contact person any attempt to of extortion or bribery by a public official or a person in charge of a public service to which they should be the recipient or know.

 STU requires all employees and Collaborators to give their most availability and cooperation against anyone - public official or Supervisory Authority - who comes to carry out inspections and checks on the work STU.